 Controlling Queensland fruit fly in home gardens

 The Queensland fruit fly (QFF) is a serious pest for both home gardeners and commercial growers.
 QFF attacks a wide range of fruits and fruiting vegetables.
+A list of common fruits identified as fruit fly hosts can be found on the Queensland fruit fly host fruits page.

 You can manage QFF by monitoring QFF activity and using a range of methods to control this pest.